 All default passwords for access to network-accessible devices must be modified.
 Passwords used by system administrators for their personal access to a service or device must not be the same as those used for privileged access to any service or device.

-Privileged administrator accounts with access to sensitive Windows systems should use passphrases that are 15 or more characters in length and meet the Unified UCSF Enterprise Password Standard.
-Passphrases should be reset at least every 90 days.
+Privileged administrator accounts with access to sensitive Windows systems should use passphrases that are 15 or more characters.

 Software Patch Updates

 Networked computing devices must be kept updated with the most recent applicable security patches.
 Departments should document and implement a process to apply security patches in a timely fashion.
 Exceptions may be made for patches that compromise the usability of critical applications; these exceptions should be documented.

 Application and website owners are responsible to ensure that applications and sites are secure, and must conduct periodic vulnerability assessments of these applications and sites.
 More information regarding secure coding best practices and vulnerability scanning services can be found at the Application and Website Security Page.

 Systems connected to the UCSF network are subject to vulnerability scanning on a routine basis by IT Security to identify vulnerabilities.
 System owners must ensure that their devices do not inhibit the enterprise vulnerability management tool to scan their systems.

 All devices connected to the UCSF network must meet the remediation timelines associated with the vulnerability severity and protection level classification.
 Remediation timeline begins when a vulnerability is announced.
 Major vulnerability exploits can lead to an adjustment of vulnerability remediation timelines and priorities.
 These out-of-band instances will be communicated by IT Security.